 Build your cruise wardrobe around one central color scheme, whether brown, black or charcoal.
 Pieces that you can mix and match will make your life so much easier.
 Seriously, no one will notice if you wear the same outfit twice.

 All European river cruise require some amount of walking, much of which is on cobblestones.
 Ancient ruins aren’t equipped with elevators.
 Don’t bring your new pair of walking shoes unless you’ve spent time at home breaking them in for your trip.

 Women can leave their high heels at home too.
-Generally, three or four pairs of shoes works fine; one good pair of walking shoes – preferable not white, dressy low-heeled shoes in black, and a pair of black or dark colored flats.
+Generally, three pairs of shoes works fine.
+One pair of walking shoes – preferable not white, dressy low-heeled shoes in black, and a pair of black or dark colored flats.

 Except for wedding rings or something that doesn’t scream “steal me”, leave the good stuff at home.
 ALWAYS keep your carry-on bag with you.
 If a crew member or someone at the pier offers to help you up the gangway, tag right along side of them.
-After all, your carry-on out of your sight.
+Don’t let your carry-on out of your sight.

 Newer river ships have multiple electric outlets in both 220 and 110 voltage.
 USB outlets can be found on the desk as well as bedside on the newest of river ships.

 A nice perk on all river cruises is free wifi.
 So yes, you can bring your iPhone, iPad and MacBook and it’ll almost feel like home.

 If a new camera is on your river cruise shopping list, it’s a good idea to take it for a few test runs before leaving home.
 Plus, if there’s anything wrong with it, you can exchange it at home.

-Get lightweight, four-wheel spinner luggage.
+- Get lightweight, four-wheel spinner luggage.

-Leave valuable jewelry at home.
+- Leave valuable jewelry at home.

-Pack only enough clothes for one week.
+- Pack only enough clothes for one week.

-Dress like a European – dark colors to mix and match with pretty scarves.
+- Dress like a European – dark colors to mix and match with pretty scarves.

-Bring already-broken-in walking shoes.
+- Bring already-broken-in walking shoes.